 So all the things you learned on your school playgrounds never happened to me.
 That awkward first crush… horsing around with your friends during recess… even the occasionally schoolyard brawl… all of it… at best, I was a spectator to someone else’s rites of passage, and at worst, I was off in a corner ignoring all of it.
 I truly believe this is why I can come off as a bit clueless socially… my instincts just aren’t trained.

 With no minor distractions like friends, I wound up as valedictorian for my 6th-grade graduation class.
 This… this was a disaster.
-They stuck an immature, misplaced should’ve-been-5th-grader on a stage in front of thousands (ok, hundreds) of people, gave me a script… and saw me fall apart in tears mid-speech.
+They stuck an immature, misplaced should’ve-been-5th-grader (maybe even 4th) on a stage in front of thousands (ok, hundreds) of people, gave me a script… and saw me fall apart in tears mid-speech.

 No, that wasn’t the LEAST bit embarrassing, especially when the audience started applauding to try to help pick me up and I freaked out more.